benwiz/benwiz.github.io/README.md

   - Filter bubbles by tag (probably using fuzzy search and/or a multi select)
   - Make mobile disclaimer pretty
   - Draw connections to related cities

+- Why do I not use ES6 when in the front end, I think it's pretty widely supported at this point.